If our life paths have crossed this will help you catch up. If we have not yet met, I hope we will.

 In order to encourage and empower the Haitian leaders to look to themselves, in the power of God, rather than to us, and because of my increasing health problems, Betty and I returned to the US at the end of 2002.
 Having gone to Haiti shortly after university and because we took no furloughs during the thirty years we served in Haiti we had no roots on this side.
 We had made two-week visits to the US every year or two for R&R and to purchase supplies for the mission and our family but we had not lived over here.
 Our re-entry was quite a shock, especially for me.
 I wandered in a daze for about a year.
 As our friends grew in number and depth and as we became increasingly involved with our local church, the Chapel Hill Bible Church, North Carolina became home.

 Nevertheless, to say that life has changed dramatically since Betty and I moved to NC would be an understatement.
 We maintain close ties with friends in Haiti.
 We continue to serve the Baptist Haiti Mission but as consultants not as direct participants.
 I spend a lot of time with church elder responsibilities and as President of the Turnbull Clan Association.
 We have become grandparents.
 I have had major heart surgery with a quadruple bypass.
-We have written a few books, run a small publishing business Light Messages, and, with our son Andrew, a medical software business Triangle Medical Solutions.
+We have written a few books, run a small publishing business Light Messages, and a medical software business Triangle Medical Solutions.

 We are enjoying our Scottish heritage and genealogy as the Baron of Bedrule, Scotland and Honorary Chief of the Turnbull clan.
 We led a large group of our clan members to Scotland in 2007 and will meet up in the Borders of Scotland with seventeen of our immediate family and hundreds of Turnbulls from around the world in July 2009 for the unveiling of a Turning of the Bull Turnbull monument.
 That’s another story about which you can read on the clan website.